 James D and Joseph Hamilton at billboard

-I was able to date the photograph as follows: the posters state that the event is to occur on Friday August 30.
+I was able to date the photograph as follows: the poster states that the event is to occur on Friday August 30.
 Joseph Hamilton was born in 1846 and James D passed away in January 1881.
 During the 25 years that their lives overlapped, August 30 fell on a Friday only in 1861, 1867, 1872, and 1878.
 Joseph is older than 15 in the picture, so we can eliminate 1861.
 For a long while I could only narrow it down to the three remaining years.

-As a footnote to the Johnstown connection: along the way I found that Lucie K Villa, the daughter of a fourth Wallace sister, Agnes, was born in Johnstown on April 10, 1872.
+As a sidenote to the Johnstown connection: along the way I found that Lucie K Villa, the daughter of a fourth Wallace sister, Agnes, was born in Johnstown on April 10, 1872.
 Agnes had married Samuel B Villa in 1866.
 He was an entertainer also, and Agnes–either by then or not much later–had a theater company of her own.

 Rather than go into the entire saga of the Wallaces, I suggest that the inquiring reader search various combinations of first and last names of the sisters, along with "Dobson" and "Villa".
 There were six sisters, all actresses along with their mother Matilda.
 The next generation in most of their lines were in show business also, and the third and fourth generation as well, where I could find them.
 But at this point we are into the realm of the living, and the story must come to an end.
-A genealogy of the Wallaces with sources is included in the Pennsylvania Families Tree, since our story started in Johnstown.

 I have a larger size of this photograph which might provide better resolution.
 If anyone is interested, email me.